numpy/numpy/doc/source/user/absolute_beginners.rst

   0.99,1.17,0.94,-0.15
   0.77,0.81,-0.95,0.12
   0.20,0.35,1.97,0.52

+Or you can open the file any time with a text editor!

 If you're interested in learning more about Pandas, take a look at the `official Pandas documentation <https://pandas.pydata.org/index.html>`_.